ramyasathiya/MODULE-2/Ex2.md

 To write a C++ program to create a class Rectangle and calculate the volume of the rectangle using a member function.
 Additionally, to demonstrate the use of a static data member to count the total number of objects created from the class.
 ## Algorithm:
-Start the program.

-Define a class Rectangle with:

-Private data members: length, breadth, height.
+Start the program and define a class Rectangle with private data members: length, breadth, and height.

-A static integer variable count to keep track of object creation.
+Declare a static integer variable count inside the class to track the number of objects created.

-A constructor that initializes the dimensions (length, breadth, height) and increments the count.
+Define a constructor to initialize dimensions and increment the count variable.

-A member function Volume() that calculates and returns the product of length * breadth * height.
+Define a member function Volume() to calculate and return length * breadth * height.

-Define the static variable count outside the class and initialize it to 0.

-In the main() function:

-Accept input values for length, breadth, and height from the user.

-Create an object of class Rectangle and call the constructor.

-Display the calculated volume.

-Repeat for another object.
+In main(), read input values, create Rectangle objects, and display their volumes.

-Finally, display the total number of objects created using the static variable.
+Finally, display the total number of objects created using the static variable and stop the program.

-End the program.
 ## Program:
 ```
 #include <iostream>